Local Jewelry Designer Receives Second Chance at Life from Daughter

 Mindy received care at a number of hospitals, but highlights UMMC as the best.
 "They don’t judge your race or income.
 They treat life as life.
 They fight for you and treat you like family."
 Each day she is thankful of her daughter and the dedicated UMMC transplant team for providing her with a second chance at life.

-During the month of April, twenty percent of the proceeds of this special collection were donated to UMMC.
-You can still shop the collection to raise kidney disease and organ donation awareness by visiting https://mindylamjewelry.com/.
+In one month, twenty percent of the proceeds of this special collection were donated to UMMC.

 To speak with someone about our services, please call 410-328-5408 or 1-800-492-5538.